NetRecipes/NetRecipes.github.io/content/courses/dapr-aspire/state-management.md

 This will use `Redis` as it's state store.

+> Note: Port 6500 is used here to show you can use any port, not just the default `6379`.

 Notice how the `type` is now set to `state.redis`, switching the backend from `in-memory` to `Redis`.

 To pass the `Redis` credentials, update the `appsettings.Development.json` file in the `StateManagement.AppHost` project: